Major global firms warn of slow China sales as post-pandemic surge fades

 "What we're seeing is a very cautious consumer in China, a declining property market and reduced export demand," Unilever finance chief Graeme Pitkethly told an April-Juneearnings call/span> last week.

+That is a particular blow for European companies that are major exporters to China, which are already struggling with persistent global price pressures and rising borrowing costs.

+"China is stimulating right now and we'll have to see what the success of those efforts are," said Tony Roth, chief investment officer at Wilmington Trust Investment Advisors.

-Global automakers are also having to contend with increased competition from domestic rivals, which for the first time took a more than 50% share of the market in the first half of 2023.
-Volkswagen VOWG_p.DEcut its full-year sales target last week due to a sales dip in China, its top market.
+Global automakers are also having to contend with increased competition from rivals in China, which for the first time took a more than 50% share of the Chinese market in the first half of 2023.
+Volkswagen VOWG_p.DEcut its full-year sales target last week after sales dipped in China, its top market.

 "Unfortunately, our (China) sales outlook is now falling far below our production capacity," Nissan CEO Makoto Uchida said last week.
-Earnings recovery in the world's biggest auto market will likely take time, he said.
+Earnings recovery in the world's biggest auto market is likely to take time, he said.

+Expectations for second-quarter earnings are already low due in part to China's weakness.
+Refinitiv I/B/E/S data show U.S. and European companies are expected to report their worst quarterly results in years.

+The short-lived bounce in economic activity after China lifted its long COVID lockdowns also highlights poor global demand, DHL Group DHLn.DE, one of the world's biggest shippers, said on Tuesday.

 FALLING SHORT